-- It has an easy access, just 500m away from the main road.
+- It has easy access, just 500m away from the main road.

-- The national park’s parking lot is medium sized, so this limits in some way the amount of people that can come in.
+- The national park’s parking lot is medium-sized, so this limits in some way the number of people that can come in.
 If you enjoy a beach with few people, this is your best choice.

-- Close to the ranger station there is plenty of shade, several picnic tables, and very simple but handy showers and toilets (no toilet paper, better to bring some).
+- Close to the ranger station, there is plenty of shade, several picnic tables, and very simple but handy showers and toilets (no toilet paper, better bring some).

 - Due to its length, it is great for long walks.

 - The best time to visit is during low tide.
-During this time, the ocean draws back considerably, so you get a wide and sandy beach where to walk, play in the sun or boogie board.
+The ocean draws back considerably during this time, so you get a wide and sandy beach where to walk, play in the sun or boogie board.
 IMPORTANT: during high tide the sandy beach disappears completely.

-- In front, you have the Tres Hermanas Rocks and the Ballena Island; the water around these formations are favorite for whales during whale-season.
+- In front, you have the Tres Hermanas Rocks and the Ballena Island; the water around these formations are favourite for whales during whale season.
 With luck, you can see them directly from the beach. • From this section, you can access by foot Arcos Beach (ask the ranger if the tide is right to visit and basic precautions for this hike).